 I’m working (again) with the story of Moses and ways in which it provides us with a paradigm to explore the concept of a leadership journey.

-Here are ten themes you might like to explore:
+Here are some themes you might like to explore:

 For Moses, there were three stages (formative, exile, leadership), delineated by both geography and the nature of what he was doing.
 Think, for example, about places you have lived, stages of education, jobs, training or changes in family.

 These are hinge points that move you from one stage of your journey to another.
 In Moses’ life, being found out for the killing of the Egyptian propelled him rapidly into the second (exile) stage of his life.